wkhere/stackless/Doc/distutils/apiref.rst

    +------------------+--------------------------------+---------+

-   Note that since *rstrip_ws* can strip the trailing newline, the semantics of :meth:`readline` must differ from those of the builtin file object's :meth:`readline` method!
+   Note that since *rstrip_ws* can strip the trailing newline, the semantics of :meth:`readline` must differ from those of the built-in file object's :meth:`readline` method!
 In particular, :meth:`readline`  returns ``None`` for
    end-of-file: an empty string might just be a  blank line (or an all-whitespace line), if *rstrip_ws* is true  but *skip_blanks* is not.